darrensbell/DBCEbudget/blueprint.md

 2.  **Run Prettier:** Execute `npx prettier . --write`.

 This process is enforced to maintain a high standard of code quality for all deployments.

+---

+## 8. Version Control and Backup

+To ensure project stability and maintain a clear history of changes, a strict version control and backup process is in place.
+For every new version of the application, a clean, tagged backup is automatically created on GitHub.

+### The Process

+1.  **Update Version:** The `version` number in the `package.json` file is incremented.
+2.  **Commit:** All changes are committed to the local Git repository with a message formatted as `Version X.Y.Z`.
+3.  **Push to GitHub:** The new commit is pushed to the `main` branch of the project's GitHub repository.

+This automated process guarantees that every version is securely backed up and easily accessible.